Blubell26/giuliapacciotti.com/_posts/2024-04-19-trauma-explanation-not-excuse.md

 ---
 layout: post
-title: “On Trauma as Explanation, Not Excuse”
+title: On Trauma as Explanation, Not Excuse
 description: “A longer look at the thin, constantly shifting line between understanding why we are the way we are, and using that understanding as a permanent excuse not to change.”
 date: 2024-04-19
 ---